algorand/graviton/README.md

 )
 ```

-If we run the test we'll a printout such as:
+If we run the test we'll (e.g. with `pytest`) see a printout such as:

 ```sh
 AssertionError: